Context

 Failure to communicate with Cloudflare's API

-I had some difficulties in working with the Cloudflare DDNS API as it exists in the default configuration that downloads with the docker compose pull.
-This seems to be an older version of the config, which references the API in a way that no longer works.
+I had some difficulties working with the Cloudflare DDNS API as it exists in the default configuration that downloads with the docker compose pull.
+This seemed to be an older version of the config, which referenced the API in a way that no longer worked.